 Illustration brings in a completely unique set of challenges.
 If concept art is the creation of the ingredients of a recipe, illustration is the final plate that arrives for someone to taste.
 The composition plays a giant role in this and how it will affect the narrative you are trying to convey.
 How elements fit within the frame and their relationship to each other all affect the path of the viewer’s eye through your vision.

 How do you describe your art style?

-See the influence map below for a visual guide, I encourage you to make one for yourself with this Influence Map template!
+See the influence map below for a visual guide.

 The best way is to just put yourself out there on the internet.
 Often times clients will see your work and reach out to you.
 If there is a particular project or team you are interested in, send them an email with a link to your portfolio.
 You’d be surprised sometimes the response you get!
 Try to include works that are similar to their target if you can.
 Studios will often allow for an art test to ensure a good fit.
 I’ve had the great fortune of working with many amazing clients over the years; Blizzard Entertainment, Cryptozoic, Fantasy Flight Games, Trion Worlds, Privateer Press, Applibot, Direwolf, WOTC, Inxile etc.